gonesai4/llm_project1/README.md

+# folder name in git-workspace folder is assistant_api_demo and git repo name is llm_project1

 # Fast API

 ```
+#install below modules first
 pip install "fastapi[all]"
 pip install openapi
 uvicorn main:app --reload           this command only for dev env
 fastapi dev main.py --reload        this is for production env

+# we added __main__ method in main.py script so we can run using commandline also like below

 python .\main.y             using python command to run
 ```